defold/doc/docs/en/manuals/live-update.md

 ![Bundle Live application](images/live-update/bundle-app.png)

 When bundling, any excluded resource will be left out of the application bundle.
 By checking the *Publish Live update content* checkbox, you tell Defold to either upload the excluded resources to Amazon or to create a Zip archive, depending on how you have set up your Live update settings (see above).
-The manifest file for the bundle will also be included in the excluded resources.
+The published Live Update content still includes `liveupdate.game.dmanifest`, which contains the full resource list needed for remote delivery.

+When publishing archive-based Live Update content, *Strip Live Update Entries from Main Manifest* (`liveupdate.exclude_entries_from_main_manifest`) is enabled by default.
+With this setting enabled, Live Update-only resources are removed from the bundled `game.dmanifest`, which reduces bundle size and runtime memory usage.
+Disable it only if you need the deprecated behavior where excluded entries remain in the bundled `game.dmanifest`.

+With the default setting enabled, `collectionproxy.get_resources()` returns `{}` until the relevant archive has been mounted.
+After mounting, it returns the resource hashes for that proxy.

 Click *Package* and select a location for the application bundle.
 Now you can start the application and check that everything works as expected.